utah-osa/shiny-app-guides/README.md

 # Shiny App Guides & Checklists
 Hello and Congratulations!
 You are here because you are developing a cool R shiny app.
 This repository was built to help guide you along the process and get your app deployed as quickly as possible.

+## Standard Checklist
+The following checklist contains the core checks performed on all apps.
+If you have specific app issues such as "optimization" or "styling", please see the other markdown files in this repo.

 ### Local Development Checklist
 This is the stage where you are developing the app or perhaps you and another analyst are working together on it.
 You have not yet shown the app to managers/stakeholders.